amarallab/ARDS_diagnosis/README.md

 ## Data Description

-To run these notebooks, download the [Hospital A (2013) dataset](https://arch.library.northwestern.edu/), or the [MIMIC (2001-12) dataset](https://physionet.org/content/mimiciii/1.4/).
+To run these notebooks, download the [Hospital A (2013) dataset](https://arch.library.northwestern.edu/), or the [MIMIC-III dataset](https://physionet.org/content/mimiciii/1.4/).
 MIMIC-III is open access once you sign a Data Use Agreement and open an account at physionet.org.
+You can also find the 100 labeled encounters subset of MIMIC-III at <https://arch.library.northwestern.edu/>.

 ### Directory Structure